 All crimes in Wisconsin have “elements.”
 An element is a part of the offense, and all elements must be proven beyond a reasonable doubt.
 If the government cannot prove each element beyond a reasonable doubt, they cannot convict you of the charge.

-Possession of child pornography is no exception to this rule.
+Possession of child pornography is no exception.
 Wisconsin Criminal Jury Instruction 2146A provides the jury instructions:

 Possessed means the defendant knowingly had physical control of the recording.
 A recording is also in a person’s possession if it is in an area over which the person has control and the person intended to exercise control over the recording.
 We call this constructive possession.